Infantry Regiment "Castilla" No. 16: History

 Before the Regiment was established, the line infantry's uniform included a hat with a galloon and a white wool braid loop.
 The hair was styled with a curl on each side and gathered into a greased and powdered queue at the back.
 Breeches, justacorps, and waistcoats were made of white cloth, with crimson facings, collars, cuffs, and linings.
 The uniform of a fusilier of the Volunteers of Castile Regiment at the time of its creation, in accordance with the Royal Order of 22 June 1791, was as follows: the justacorps, waistcoat, and breeches were to be white, with crimson facings, collars, cuffs, and piping—the decorative braid, cord, or trim on the edges or seams of clothing.
 The buttons were to be white, inscribed with “Voluntarios de Castilla.”
 The hat, a tricorn, was to have no braid but a white loop and white buttons.
 The cockade was to be made of red wool, the crossbelts of white or slightly buffed leather, with a black calfskin cartridge pouch.
 The gaiters were made of raw canvas, fastened on the side, with black calfskin garters.
 The shoes were to have three soles, made of black calfskin, with a white metal buckle.

 At the start of the Roussillon Campaign, the uniform changed significantly, consisting of brown cloth, a short cassock, and boots reaching mid-thigh in black cloth.
 The poncho for warmth was also brown, worn rolled and slung from left to right when not in use.
 The hat was round with one brim turned up, secured with a yellow woolen loop.
 The evolution of the uniform continued throughout the 19th and 20th centuries, until 1988, when the entire unit adopted a camouflage uniform suited to the terrain, following the trend of most modern European armies.

 Once the decision was made to intervene in the war against France, the nobility contributed money and men, while the Church and cities provided economic and material resources to form army corps.
-In June of 1793, the Duke tasked Sergeant Major Joaquín Blake with organizing the regiment.
+In June 1793, the Duke tasked Sergeant Major Joaquín Blake with organizing the regiment.
 Blake trained and formed the first battalion in Leganés and Vicálvaro, both of which are on the outskirts of Madrid.
 The Regiment then marched to the Royal Site of Aranjuez, where King Charles IV reviewed it and praised “the fine and splendid bearing of the Volunteers of Castile.”